soudeepd/soudeepd.github.io/pages/research.md

 - Clustering and classification methods
 - Bayesian implementation of time series methods
 - Application of statistics in sports, especially soccer

+Following are the research grants I have received so far:

+- Research Seed Grant from IIM Bangalore for the project titled "New techniques to analyze categorical and discrete time series data'.
+The amount is INR 250,000 for two years (August 2021 to July 2023).
+- Young Faculty Research Grant from IIM Bangalore.
+The amount is INR 900,000 for three years (March 2020 to February 2023).

 ### <a name="journal"></a>Journal publications